The image above is for illustration purpose only. The actual module may vary from the one presented here.

 The module is designed for mounting on a 35mm DIN rail.
 The module’s width is 105mm, 6 spaces/modules in DB.
 In order to start the module, it must be connected to the CAN bus.
 The bus of the Ampio system consists of four wires - two for power and two for communication between the modules.

 In addition to the CAN bus interface, the device has two connectors with screw terminals.
-They allow for connecting sixteen signal lines to ground-detecting inputs and up to 6 digital Dallas DS18B20 temperature sensors.
+They allow for connecting sixteen signal lines to alarm inputs.

 On the front of the module there are signalling LED indicators.
 The green LED with the label CAN indicates the status of communication on the CAN bus: